Stekenjokk

 Between Blåsjön (English: the blue lake) and Stekenjokk runs one of Sweden's highest located roads, Vildmarksvägen.
-Stekenjokk is one of the Sami people's places for reindeer to feed during the summer, and the reindeer and the work around them is part of the nature experience when visiting the area.
+Stekenjokk is one of the Sami people's reindeer grazing areas during the summer, and the reindeer and the work around them is part of the nature experience when visiting the area.
 The Stekenjokk copper mine was located in this area until it was closed in 1989.
 A SMHI weather station located in the area recorded temperatures in 2007 that showed that Stekenjokk was the coldest place in Sweden.
 Stekenjokk also is close to Børgefjell National Park on the Norwegian side.

 In 2012, for a few months the Stekenjokk area was closed for visitors because thieves stole birds' eggs from nests in Stekenjokk's nature reserve.
 The grounds remained closed to the public until the snowfall ended and the birds had the opportunity to lay new eggs.
 The grounds reopened for the public in late 2012.

 In 2013, Vilhelmina Mineral AB submitted an application to open two new mineral mines in Stekenjokk.
 The Västerbotten council denied the application in November of that year stating that the new mines would disrupt and disturb the reindeer in the area.
 The Sami population in the area has stated that they would have to decrease the number of reindeer that they can take care of if the mines open in the future.

 Nearby villages and locations include Klimpfjäll, Fatmomakke, Saxnäs, Ankarede, Stora Blåsjön and Gäddede.
 The municipal seat on the northern side of Vilhelmina is 130 km to the east by road.
 The southern municipal seat of Strömsund is even further away at 180 km travelling distance.